-Coffee brewing is basically controlled extraction: you’re pulling flavour compounds out of roasted coffee using water.
-The method you choose changes how that extraction happens, which changes everything you taste – clarity, body, sweetness, bitterness, and how forgiving the brew is when your grind or timing is a little off.
+The method you choose changes how that extraction happens, which changes everything you taste: clarity, body, sweetness, bitterness, and how forgiving the brew is when your grind or timing is a little off.

 This guide breaks down the three core families:

-- Pour-over / percolation (water passes through coffee and a filter)
+- Pour-over or percolation: Water passes through coffee and a filter

 The biggest difference between brewing methods is contact style: